Share a Bonita project with Git

 Merge the content of a branch into current branch.
 Reference article

 Reset the content of the working tree to the head reference (latest commit).

 Like a merge, you can retrieve the content of another using a

 rebase.
 It replay all commits of a selected branch into the current branch.
 Reference article

 This view display the current status of your repository.
 From this view you can stage/unstage your changes, commit and even commit and push.
 You can access to the compare editor using the contextual menu.
 More information available in EGit user guide.

 This view display the commit history of the repository.
 More information available in EGit user guide.

 Status This gives you connection information with the remote as well as the current status (ahead or behind) compared to the remote.
 This information is also available at the top of Bonita Studio window, as well as at the top of the Git Staging view.

-Those commands can be found in Team > Git menu.
+Those commands can be found in the GIT entry in the coolbar.

 The use of Git often lead to conflicts when contributions are merged.
 There is different ways to manage conflicts, with a diff tool, in a text editor…